Check Compensation

 • De-icing system failures

-While technical and mechanical issues happen suddenly and unexpectedly, airlines still allot time to fixing them and they are not usually considered as “extraordinary circumstances" when it comes to compensation claims.
+While technical and mechanical issues happen suddenly and unexpectedly, they are not usually considered extraordinary circumstances for the purposes of compensation claims.

-In 2015, the EU Court of Justice found that, in the case of van der Lans v KLM, that the extraordinary circumstances defense would not apply to unexpected technical problems, meaning that compensation would be owed.
+In 2015, the Court of Justice of the European Union found in the case of Van der Lans v KLM that the extraordinary circumstances defence would not apply to unexpected technical problems, meaning compensation would be owed.
+The only exception is where a fault stems from a hidden manufacturing defect that the airline could not have detected or prevented, which is a rare and difficult threshold to meet.

 Is it predictable?